You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 Transcript:

-To taste the truth of the Tathāgata's words.
-Good morning.
+Today is the truth of the Tagata's words.
+Morning.
 Can you hear me?
-I confess that I don't feel like talking much.
-In the last 11 days, we've heard words piled up upon words, words, image piled up upon image.
+I confess I don't feel like talking much.
+In the last 11 days, we've heard words piled up upon words, image piled up upon image.
 It wouldn't be surprising if we're all just a little, getting just a little tired of it.
-So I'm going to try to be brief.
-But it does seem incumbent upon me to say something.
+So I'm going to try to be brief. but it does seem incumbent upon me to say something.

 [01:08]

 A time of mourning is not a time to talk away our pain or our fear or our grief.
-It is a time, I think, to press for a cooler look at the scrambled workings of our delusions, both personal and collective.
+It is a time, I think, to press for a cooler look at the scrambled workings of our delusions both personal and collective.
 A Sangha member asks that I announce that this sitting be dedicated to world peace.
 But I must say, of course, all our practice is dedicated to peace and the welfare of all beings.
 Always.
 And that's what we're here for.
-Whatever peace and harmony are found when sitting on our cushions,
+Whatever peace and harmony are found when sitting on our cushions, it's what we take forward into our daily lives.

-it's what we take forward into our daily lives.
 Today is no different.
 It's just we're more responsive to that requirement.
 The karmic consequences of human intentions and actions are, as we have painfully witnessed, visited again upon the world.
-You and I know only too well that greed, hate and delusion are found within our own hearts.
+You and I know only too well that greed, hate, and delusion are found within our own hearts.
 For me, the phrase we use, saving all beings, begins with sitting with that being in me called hate, that being in me called lust, that being in me called fear, that being in me called rage.

 [03:32]